 On the ground: real examples

-Tocal College, in the NSW Hunter Valley operates as an accredited agricultural college model farm, running workshops and field days showing dairy innovations.
+Tocal Agricultural College has used the new Land Management (Native Vegetation) Code to make important safety upgrades to its irrigation regime.
+Tocal College, in the NSW Hunter Valley, operates as an accredited agricultural college model farm, running workshops and field days showing dairy innovations.
+Find out more here.

 Pindari Plains is a 280 hectare property in the central west.
 Home to a significant community of Grassy White Box Woodlands, which is an Endangered Ecological Community, John and Sue Middenway are using the Land Management Framework to remove invasive cypress and bring the farm back into full production while helping protect and enhance biodiversity.
 Find out more here.

 Glenreagh is located near Glen Innes in the lower altitude sections of the New England Tablelands.
 It is one of two properties run by Jim and Yvonne Benton who have been farming in the region for over 35 years.The Land Management Framework is giving the Bentons options to sustain their cattle operations through dry times.
 Find out more here.